 What is Tufted Hairgrass?

 Now that you know it exists, what is tufted hairgrass (Deschampsia cespitosa)?
-It’s an elegant ornamental tussock form which grows in mound shaped clumps.
+It’s an elegant ornamental tussock form that grows in mound-shaped clumps.
 Borders or containers are excellent tussock grass uses.

-This cool season perennial plant produces flowers from June until September.
-The plant is 2 to 4 feet tall with a similar spread.
-The flowers are feather panicles with hairy seed heads and may be brown, green or gold, depending upon cultivar.
+This cool-season perennial plant produces flowers from June until September.
+The plant is 2 to 4 feet (0.5 to 1 m.) tall with a similar spread.
+The flowers are feather panicles with hairy seed heads and may be brown, green, or gold, depending upon the cultivar.

 Tufted hairgrass is used as forage for ruminants and grazing animals.
 It is also food for smaller animals and birds, and makes a good habitat for the same.

 The plant is also useful as a barrier to erosion and a reclamation species for overgrazed, heavily mined, and disturbed natural sites.
 The plant’s resistance to toxins makes growing tufted hairgrass useful for reintroducing plant life.

 As an ornamental plant, you can take advantage of the new cultivars, which provide variant color, texture, and size.

 The new hybrids of the native hairgrass challenge the common appearance of the plant.
 Some of the new varieties are small and perfect for container gardening.
 These include: